ethan-hurst/powerplatformbible/content/posts/{26-07-2021-configuring-the-data-export-service-des.md

 * Add the DES App from App Source
 * Configure the Entities you want to Migrate
 * Configure the Relationships you want to Migrate

+This one has already gotten longer than I intended.
+So we're going to cover off the DES Application and configuration in Part two!